Our programming courses combine ideation, digital design, script, and coding.

 Core Concepts Taught Each Session

-This is an introduction to HTML for students with little or no experience in programming.
+This is an introduction to HTML/CSS for students with little or no experience in programming.
 Students are taught in a well-paced, hands-on environment and quickly develop familiarity and comfort with HTML, which they can use to develop their own websites.

 This computer game design summer camp covers the basics of game design, beginning with a brief history of video games and techniques that are still used today.
 We touch on the many areas involved in game design, such as story progression, character development, events and sequence, game play and game balancing and level progression.
 Students experiment with these elements through programming suing Actionscript 2.0 as well as Photoshop to create graphics for their Flash-based games.